curiousben/Room-Infrastructure/microservices/Filter/base/design/core_design.md

 ## Core Design:
 1. Read RedisMQ and Filter config file
-2. Initialize RedisMQ subscriber
+2. Initialize RedisMQ subscriber and publisher
 3. Listen to Subscriber queue
 4. Receive JSON message
 5. Compares message's content based on configurations.
 6. If message contains an accepted value:
-- Send to Queue 1
+- Perform logic for case 1
 7. If message does not contain an accepted value:
-- Send to Queue 2
+- Perform logic for case 2
 8. Repeat 3

 ## Message Payload